The myPath® Melanoma test is intended as an adjunctive diagnostic tool for melanocytic lesions that are difficult to classify by histopathology alone.

 Diagnosis assigned to lesions based on concordance by 2 dermatopathologists

-myPath Melanoma was developed to be clinically applicable across a broad range of melanocytic lesions, including superficial spreading melanoma, lentigo maligna, lentigo maligna melanoma, dysplastic nevi, and Spitz tumors.
+myPath Melanoma was developed to be clinically applicable across a broad range of melanocytic lesions, including superficial spreading melanoma, lentigo maligna, lentigo maligna melanoma, acral melanomas, dysplastic nevi, Spitz tumors, and many others.

 Ongoing studies continue to further assess the performance of myPath Melanoma within these various subtypes of melanocytic lesions.